ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Changelog ==

+= 4.12 =
+* At the request of some users, plugin settings page moved to the submenu item in the top-level menu item "Settings", like before.

 = 4.11 =
 * Fixed the issue due tof which the 'Space X-Chimp' sub menu item in the brand menu item was displayed.